livegnik/2way-design/2WAY High-Level Design.md

   "scale": "out-of-10-but-up-to-13",
   "vote": "1",
   "timestamp": "1648062000",
-  "hash": "hash of the document",
+  "hash": "hash of the document"
-  "signature": "cryptographic signature"
 }
 ```